TonyMarfil/aws-lab-tools/docs/README.rst

 spawn-lab can run any tmsh commands by editing bigiptest.sh and change the interval at which the commands run by editing autopilot.sh.

-Assumming shortUrl is abc123; to launch spawn-lab for 50 users ranging from user11 to user60.
+Assuming shortUrl is abc123; to launch spawn-lab for 50 users ranging from user11 to user60.

 .. code-block:: bash